 Super Simple Bath Toy Storage Ideas

-We hope these storage hacks help you keep your bathroom neater and make less work for you, busy momma.
-There are different tips and tricks for every bathroom situation and with many of the suggestions, you can customize it to fit your personal style.
+We hope these storage hacks help you keep your bathroom neater and make less work for your, busy momma.
+There are different tips and tricks for every bathroom situation and with many of the suggestions, you can customize it to fit your personal style and preferences.
 Which bath toy storage hack do you want to try first?